Korea's Employment Permit System (EPS): How It Works, Who It Admits, and What Happens After

 Your employer must enroll you in:

-Your employer must enroll you in Departure Guarantee Insurance within 15 days of your contract start date.
+Your employer must enroll you in Departure Guarantee Insurance within 15 days of your contract effective date.
 After your contract begins, verify that this enrollment happened.
 If it has not, contact MOEL at 1350.
-The money goes into an account in your name and belongs to you.
+The Departure Guarantee Insurance money goes into an account in your name and belongs to you.

 You must enroll yourself in: